 Echeverias require very little maintenance.

-- Pick off any wilted leaves
+- Pick off any wilted or dead leaves

 - Remove offshoots as needed